-NOTE This does not mean that minor infractions of rules, policies, or procedures will prevent an employee from receiving a salary increment.
-Supervisors and Department Managers are required to maintain proper order and discipline in their departments and should not consider the employee's earned salary increments when administering disciplinary action.
+NOTE This does not mean that minor infractions of rules, policies, or procedures will not consider the employee's earned salary increments when administering disciplinary action.
 Earned salary increments will be awarded based on the overall performance of the employee during the evaluation period.

-701.03.8 Annual Performance Bonus
+701.03.9 Annual Performance Bonus